S2-group/software-design-vu/docs/assignment1.md

 Maximum number of words for this document: 2500

 ## Introduction
-Author(s): `name of the team member(s) responsible for this section`
+Author(s): Sofia Konovalova

 Write a short description of your version of the system you are going to design and implement in this course.
 Clearly specify which are the key aspects of your system, such as:
 - customizations/extensions w.r.t. the project track,
 - main type of user(s)
 - overall idea about how it works
 - ...

 Be creative here!

 Don’t forget to use links to external URLs (e.g., the direct link to the Fantasy soccer league you are getting inspiration from, the link to the original video game you are getting inspiration from, etc.), if applicable.

 Maximum number of words for this section: 1000